lajohnston/eco/README.md

 ## Systems

 Systems are your game logic and behaviour.
-Ecos provides iterators that iterate through entities that contain certain combination of components.
+Eco provides iterators that iterate through entities that contain certain combination of components.

     // Create an iterator for all entities that have both a position and a
     // vector component
-    var moveableEntities = ecos.createIterator(['position', 'vector']);
+    var moveableEntities = eco.createIterator(['position', 'vector']);

     // In your update loop
     moveableEntities.each(function(position, vector, entity) {